 - When you’re done, select Add to save the cost rate.

 Now you have the hourly cost rates for each employee.
 If you haven’t already, add their project hours.

-- Select the Create button, then select Weekly Timesheet.
+- Select Weekly Timesheet.

 - Select your worker and the week you’re entering time for from the drop-down menus.

 - Select the project from the Choose a customer or project drop-down menu.
 This will tag the timesheet to the project.